SBS2: Logo and identity history

 The first logo for SBS 2 was inspired by the then-current logo for SBS with the "Mercator" symbol paired with the text "SBS TWO".
 When SBS was renamed "SBS ONE" that same year, its new logo was based on the SBS 2 logo.
 After SBS 2 was rebranded on 1 April 2013, the channel received a new contemporary logo with "SBS" written next to an orange painted number 2.
 This logo was updated on 30 October 2015 with a bolder font for "SBS" and included the top half of the "Mercator" symbol attached to the top curve of the number 2.
 The logo once changed again after the launch of SBS Viceland on 15 November 2016.
 Although most international versions of Viceland have rebranded to Vice on TV, SBS Viceland retained its name due to it being fully controlled by SBS.
+When the station was still called VICELAND in 2016–2026, some station IDs featured a small slash pointing to an object with text.
+This slash would then point to different objects, accompanied by a ding sound.
+If the text is displayed in a way that makes it look more like a line, various objects are shown.
+The SBS VICELAND logo then appears.
+When the station launched in 2016 under the name SBS Viceland, it used several different station IDs.
+Some of these included sound effects.
+For example, you might hear the sound of a printer and hear it repeatedly state that it was a television station.
+Then the date November 15th would appear, followed by a prompt to call a specific number.
+Next, motion images of a person speaking would be shown, and the date November 15th would continue to be displayed.
+The prompt to call 1800-321-511 was also always displayed.